 I guess I’m among the rarest of birds.

 Marilyn Monroe was so much more than just a beautiful face.
-Some was good (her intelligence, beauty, and talent) and some was horrible (apparently she was notorious for holding up and inconveniencing others on set and let’s not even get into the whole JFK fiasco).
 Her intelligence led to her ability to bring so much to each character she portrayed.
 She simply knew what each character would feel and how they would react to everything and everyone around them.

 The Prince and the Showgirl is one of my personal favorite Marilyn Monroe performances, which kind of sucks because Laurence Olivier’s performance makes me cringe.
 I understand he’s portraying royalty, here, but I’d have preferred royalty with a pulse!

-The performance is one of my least favorites in any movie, to be honest.
-Leslie Howard in Gone With the Wind is right up there too.
+His performance is one of my least favorites in any movie, to be honest.
+Leslie Howard in Gone With the Wind is right up there, too.
 The thought of both characters being appealing to ANYONE is hard to buy into.. and yet both characters had beautiful ladies fawning over them.

 Book Description: When Colin Clark left college in the 1950s, he got a job as a gofer on the set of the movie The Prince and the Showgirl, starring Marilyn Monroe and Laurence Olivier.
 The film should have been a box office smash, but even before cameras rolled, things began going wrong–and Clark recorded it all in this beguiling, fly-on-the-wall diary.